Diffuse, Attend, and Segment: Unsupervised Zero-Shot Segmentation using Stable Diffusion: Appendix

 \textbf{Time step $(t)$.} The stable diffusion model requires a time step $t$ to indicate the current stage of the diffusion process.
 Because DiffSeg only runs a single pass through the diffusion process, the time step becomes a hyper-parameter.
 In Fig.~\ref{fig:time_step}, we demonstrate the effects of setting this parameter to different numbers $t\in\{1,100,200,300,400,500\}$ while keeping the other hyper-parameters constant ($R=\text{propto.}, M^2=256, N=3,\tau=1.0$).
 In the figure, we observe a general upward trend for accuracy and mIoU when increasing the time step, which peaked around $t=300$.
 Therefore, we use $t=300$ for our main results.

 \textbf{Number of anchors $(M^2)$.} DiffSeg generates a sampling grid of $M^2$ anchors to start off the attention-merging process.
 In Fig.~\ref{fig:num_anchors}, we show the number of proposals and accuracy with different numbers of anchor points $M\in\{4,8,16,32\}$ while keeping the other hyper-parameters constant ($R=\text{propto.}, t=100, N=3,\tau=1.0$).
-We observe that the number of anchor points does not have a significant effect on the performance of COCO-Stuff-27.
+We observe that the number of anchor points does not significantly affect the performance of COCO-Stuff-27.
 Therefore, we keep the default $M=16$.

 \textbf{Number of merging iterations $(N)$.} The iterative attention merging process runs for $N$ iterations.
 Intuitively, the more iterations, the more proposals will be merged.
 In Fig.~\ref{fig:num_merging_iters}, we show the effects of increasing the number of iterations $N\in\{2,3,4,5,6,7\}$ in terms of the number of final objects and accuracy while keeping the other hyper-parameters constant ($R=\text{propto.}, M^2=256, t=100, \tau=1.0$).
 We observe that at the 3rd iteration, the number of proposals drops to a reasonable amount and the accuracy remains similar afterward.
 Therefore, we use $K=3$ for a better system latency and performance trade-off.